LVivona/Gradio-Flow/README.md

 # Gradio Flow 🤗

-**A web application with a backend in Flask and frontend in Rect, and React Flow that use [React flow](https://reactflow.dev/) node base environment to stream both gradio and streamlit interfaces, within a single application.**
+**A web application with a backend in Flask and frontend in Rect, and React Flow that use [React flow](https://reactflow.dev/) node base environment to stream both gradio ( and later streamlit ) interfaces, within a single application.**

 ## Tabel Of Contents 📚